 We’ll create a client/server application that gets from a web API, a list of book recommendations for a logged in user based on the user’s interests or likes.
 We’ll store the user’s likes in a database.

 We’ll write both the client and the web API in Kotlin.
 The client will be a desktop application written using the Swing/AWT libraries.
-The server, an HTTP Servlet that returns data objects declared in a library named Contracts as Json strings.
+The server, an HTTP Servlet that returns data objects declared in a library named Contracts as JSON strings.
 We’ll call our application, i.e. we’ll call this whole system by the name Bookyard.

 Here’s what the high-level component architecture for Bookyard would look like: